Regenerative Farming For The Future Generations

 • Cover cropping – This helps reduce soil erosion by protecting the soil’s surface and increasing its inflitration

-• Integrating livestock – To put it simply… Livestock = Poo and Poo = organic matter back into the soil
+• Integrating livestock – To put it simply… Livestock = Poo, and Poo = organic matter back into the soil

 How to find out more about regenerative agriculture?